The holidays are a fruitful time for businesses.

 - 6 Smarter-than-Average Ways to Promote Your Facebook Page

-I hope these social media hacks have helped give you some ideas on how to promote your business throughout the holiday season.
+I hope these social media hacks have helped give you some ideas on how to promote your products and business throughout the holiday season.

 What are your most crucial social media strategies for the holidays?